maakbarofficial/Food-Order-App-Backend-Nodejs/README.md

 - **Vendor Module:**

-  - Vendors can add/update their menu, manage orders, and track their earnings.
+  - Vendors can add/update their menu, manage orders, and and update their service.

 - **Customer Module:**